the-eduek/edenDogs/README.md

 - Images are lazy loaded at browser level, using the `loading = 'lazy'` property on images and a custom `lazyload` directive

-- Client-side caching to avoid multiple round trips to the server API.
+- Client-side caching.
+The dog breed list is stored locally.

-- The application is responsive..
+- The application is responsive.

 - The codebase is be component-based, clean, maintainable and reusable.